1 Part Course |

 Introduction and AI Opportunity in Accounting

-• Balancing excitement with responsibility: key risks (bias, hallucinations, confidentiality breaches) and the need for professional judgment.
+• Balancing excitement with responsibility: key risks (bias, hallucinations, confidentiality breaches) and the need for professional judgement

 Due Diligence on AI Suppliers and Tools